tuzig/www.terminal7.dev/content/aboutus.md

 ## About Us

-We believe in the Terminal and in Open Source communities and we're working together as an independent bootstrap not looking for investors nor exits.
+We believe in the Terminal and in Open Source communities and we're working together as an independent workshop not looking for investors nor exits.

-Our revenue will come from selling Terminal7 subscriptions.
+Our revenue comes from selling Terminal7 subscriptions.
 First one is an online service - peerbook.io - that lets Terminal7
 run over WebRTC and enjoy its many benefits.

 ### Team

 > **Benny Daon** - Benny is a passionate programmer since the 8bit days.